Falieson/planetx-voting-machine/.projects/simpleVotingMachine/product/Plan.md

     - Use transition to show UI when candidate is selected
   B) Create Account in DB
     - Put account info in Store
-    - Register User
-    - Associate Ballot with UserId
+    - Register User && Associate Ballot with UserId
-    - Secure Ballot so only this.userId() can access it
+    - InfoSec: only this.userId can access ballot, remove password details from store on success
     - Require & Validate Fields
   C) Returning Users
     - Account SignIn